twallema/pySODM/docs/workflow.md

-## Modeling and Simulation Workflow
+## Modeling and Calibration Workflow

 In this tutorial, we'll set up a simple SIR disease model and calibrate its basic reproduction number to a synthetically generated dataset.
 We'll then asses what happens if the pathogen's infectivity is lowered by means of preventive measures.
 By using a simple model, we can focus on the general workflow and on the most important functions of `pySODM`, which will be similar in the more research-driven [enzyme kinetics](enzyme_kinetics.md) and [Influenza tutorials](influenza_1718.md) available on this documentation website.